finnianr/Eiffel-Loop/doc/Contents.md

 * IPersistFile
 * IShellLinkW

 ## Java
-A high-level framework for wrapping Java classes that adds a useful layer of abstraction to Eiffel Software's interface to the JNI ([https://en.wikipedia.org/wiki/Java_Native_Interface Java Native Interface]) called [https://www.eiffel.org/doc/solutions/Eiffel2Java eiffel2java].
+A high-level framework for wrapping Java classes that adds a useful layer of abstraction to Eiffel Software's interface to the JNI ([Java Native Interface](https://en.wikipedia.org/wiki/Java_Native_Interface)) called [eiffel2java](https://www.eiffel.org/doc/solutions/Eiffel2Java).

 **Features**
 * Better Java environment discovery for initialization.
 * Automates composition of JNI call signature strings.
 * Automates cleanup of Java objects.

 The framework is based on the concept of a Java agent that is similar to an Eiffel agent.
-You will find classes: ${JAVA_FUNCTION} and ${JAVA_PROCEDURE} that inherit ${JAVA_ROUTINE}.
+You will find classes: [JAVA_FUNCTION](https://github.com/finnianr/eiffel-loop/tree/master/library/language_interface/Java/java_agents/java_function.e) and [JAVA_PROCEDURE](https://github.com/finnianr/eiffel-loop/tree/master/library/language_interface/Java/java_agents/java_procedure.e) that inherit [JAVA_ROUTINE](https://github.com/finnianr/eiffel-loop/tree/master/library/language_interface/Java/java_agents/java_routine.e).
 These agent classes automatically generate correct JNI call signatures.
 The library allows the creation of recursively wrapped classes where the arguments and return types to wrapped routines are themselves wrapped classes.

-See [./example/eiffel2java/eiffel2java.html example/eiffel2java/eiffel2java.ecf] for an example of it's use.
+See [example/eiffel2java/eiffel2java.ecf](https://github.com/finnianr/eiffel-loop/tree/master/example/eiffel2java/eiffel2java.html) for an example of it's use.
 ## Python Interface
-Some extensions to Daniel RodrÃ­guez's [https://github.com/finnianr/Eiffel-Loop/tree/master/contrib/Eiffel/PEPE PEPE library for Eiffel].
+Some extensions to Daniel RodrÃ­guez's [PEPE library for Eiffel](https://github.com/finnianr/Eiffel-Loop/tree/master/contrib/Eiffel/PEPE).
 This library allows you to call Python objects from Eiffel.
-Here is one example to query ID3 tags in an MP3 file: ${EL_EYED3_TAG}.
+Here is one example to query ID3 tags in an MP3 file: [EL_EYED3_TAG](https://github.com/finnianr/eiffel-loop/tree/master/library/language_interface/Python/example/el_eyed3_tag.e).
 ## Matlab
 **Status:** No longer maintained

-An Eiffel interface to [http://uk.mathworks.com/products/matlab/ Matlab], a popular math orientated scripting language.
+An Eiffel interface to [Matlab](http://uk.mathworks.com/products/matlab/), a popular math orientated scripting language.
 This interface was developed with Matlab Version 6.5, VC++ 8.0 Express Edition and Windows XP SP2 and successfully used in a number of linguistic research projects.

 **NOTE** This ECF is for documentation purposes only and will not compile.
 ## Praat-script